ClickHouse/ClickHouse/docs/en/sql-reference/statements/insert-into.md

 22  Qwerty
 ```

-You can insert data separately from the query by using the command-line client or the HTTP interface.
-For more information, see the section “[Interfaces](../../interfaces)”.
+You can insert data separately from the query by using the [command-line client](/docs/en/integrations/sql-clients/clickhouse-client-local) or the [HTTP interface](/docs/en/interfaces/http/).

 ## Constraints